biocorecrg/vectorQC/README.md

 The results are in ./output folder.
 For more detail on the output, see the description of the pipeline below.

-To override the parameters, run the pipeline with those parameters specified; for example, to simulate reads of the length 200bp:
+To override the parameters, run the pipeline with those parameters specified in the command line; for example, to simulate reads of the length 250bp, run

      nextflow run ./simulate/simulate.nf --size 250 --output simulate_250

-The pipeline can be resumed and run in the background:
+The pipeline can be resumed and run in the background

      nextflow run main.nf --reads "./simulate/simulate_250/*{1,2}.fq" --output output_250 -resume -bg > log_250.txt